surajiyer28/FSCT/README.md

 I might not have a chance to make many improvements going forward after my PhD, but I will try to keep it maintained.

 If you can share your improvements, that would be great, but you are not obligated.
 Commercial use of FSCT is also permitted.

+## Instructions for training a new semantic segmentation model

+FSCT relies heavily on the segmentation model working properly.
+Training your own model may help expand the utility of FSCT to additional datasets outside of the original training set I used.

+### Step 1 - Creating training data
+Unless you modify the code, training data must be provided as a .las file.
+This file must have a "label" column, with integer based labels as follows: 1: Terrain, 2: Vegetation, 3: Coarse woody debris, 4: Stems/branches.

+Look at a "segmented.las" or "segmented_cleaned.las" file (an output of FSCT in normal use) as an example of what the training data must look like.
+It is strongly recommended to use FSCT to label your data, THEN correct it manually.

+**Note: manually segmenting/correcting point clouds is extremely tedious.
+The original dataset took me ~3-4 weeks to label from scratch...
+I use CloudCompare's segmentation tool for manually correcting the training data.
+You should start by loading the terrain_points.las, vegetation_points.las, cwd_points.las, and stem_points.las.
+I may eventually add an explanation video of how I do this, but for now, you will need to work out a way to do this.
+Importantly, take great care to label consistently.
+Sloppy labelling may result in your model not learning what you want it to learn.
+Small details can matter.**

+### Step 2 - Preparing training data for processing
+Take your chosen point cloud, and chop it into train, validation and test slices.
+You may choose to slice them as 50%, 25% and 25% respectively, but use your discretion.
+- Save each slice as a .las file.
+- Place the "train" slice into the directory ```FSCT/data/train_dataset/```
+- Place the "validation" slice into the directory ```FSCT/data/validation_dataset/```
+- Place the "test" slice into the directory ```FSCT/data/test_dataset/```

+You can have multiple point clouds in the above directories, and during preprocessing, they will all be placed in the respective sample directories ```FSCT/data/*_dataset/sample_dir/```

+### Step 3 - Preprocessing the training data
+Set the parameters: ```preprocess_train_datasets```, ```preprocess_validation_datasets``` and ```preprocess_test_datasets``` to True (or 1).
+Run the ```train.py``` file and it will generate the samples for you.

+**WARNING** - Preprocessing will delete the contents of the sample directories when run, to avoid duplicating datasets.

+For each labelled point cloud you wish to use for training, you must slice it into a chunk for training (most of the point cloud), and a chunk for validation.
+Place the training chunk into the "data/train_dataset/" directory.

+### Step 4 - Train the model
+You can either let the script continue on after the preprocessing step, or stop it, turn off the preprocessing modes and rerun.
+Be sure to set the parameters according to your computer's specs.
+If you have CUDA errors, reduce the batch size or switch to CPU mode.
+If you don't have an Nvidia GPU, you must use CPU mode, but training will be very slow...

+The ```training_monitor.py``` script will plot the loss and accuracy of the model.
+You must run this simultaneously in a separate terminal/python console to the training script.

+**Note: the training process will take several days on a powerful desktop computer.**

+### Step 5 - Use the trained model in FSCT
+Simply change the ```model_filename``` in ```other_parameters.py``` to the model you named in ```train.py```.

+### An idea potentially worth exploring
+FSCT is already capable of producing reasonably well segmented point clouds (within the stated limitations).
+By leveraging FSCT to automatically segment point clouds, it seems likely that the model could almost train itself into a more consistent and robust state through the use of carefully designed data augmentations.

+### Created a model that you wish to contribute to the repository?
+Get in touch and if it works well, I'll happily add it to the model collection of this repo.

 ## Contributing/Collaborating
 This code is likely far from optimal, so if you find errors or have ideas/suggestions on improvements/better practices,